When Meditation Feels Painful

 Painful meditation happens when stillness reduces distraction, increases interoception, and makes body signals or emotional material feel louder.
 Interoception means sensing the body from the inside, such as pressure, heat, tightness, or the chest movement beneath a shirt.

 Static posture can also load joints and tighten muscles.
 A floor sit may expose back, hip, or knee issues that were hidden while moving around.
-Low back pain is common in the general population; the World Health Organization estimates that 619 million people had low back pain in 2020 source, so quiet sitting may be the first time some people notice it clearly.
+Low back pain is common in the general population; the World Health Organization estimates that 619 million people had low back pain in 2020 WHO report, so quiet sitting may be the first time some people notice it clearly.

 Focused attention can amplify fear around pain, especially when someone is trying to force relaxation.
 The mind starts checking, resisting, and bracing.
 Tight loop.